-Rory McIlroy Wins Invitational But Tiger Woods Gets More Attention
+After Years Wandering A Golf Desert, Tiger Woods Stages A Dramatic Comeback

 He hasn't played his favorite major tournament since 2015 and he says he needs to travel to Augusta, Ga., to reacquaint himself with the course's special characteristics.

-"Playing on overseeded rye [grass]; the different spins that we're going to encounter there," Woods said, adding "I'll figure out what wedge system I want to use for that week, what bounce system.
-[I'll] Get used to those bunkers.
+"Playing on overseeded rye [grass]; the different spins that we're going to encounter there," Woods said, adding "I'll figure out what wedge system I want to use for that week, what bounce system, get used to those bunkers.
 The sand's very heavy, thick and so I've got to do a little bit of work."

 While Woods sweats the details, his fans will be content anticipating more time travel.